William Young (Scottish politician)

+Political career

 He was first elected for East Perthshire at the January 1910 general election, and held the seat until the constituency was abolished in boundary changes for the 1918 general election.

 He was then returned unopposed for the similar constituency of Perth as a supporter of David Lloyd George's coalition government.
 He retired from the House of Commons at the 1922 general election.